 Phillip H. Redmond, Sheriff

-Rick Dowdle, Chief Deputy, Community Policing, Lake Enforcement
+Rick Dowdle, Chief Deputy, School Resource Officers, Lake Enforcement

 Captain Clarence Harris, Narcotics/ I.C.E. / A.C.E.

-Major Marty Byers, Patrol Division / Criminal Warrant Service Unit, K-9, School Resource, Civil Process, Admin
+Major Marty Byers, Patrol Division / Criminal Warrant Service Unit, K-9, Civil Process, Admin

 Major Darren Campbell, Criminal Investigations, A.C.E, I.C.E., Special Victims Unit, C.O.P.’s, Narcotics, S.E.R.T.
 Media relations